-The large red brick mansion with Portland Stone dressing is situated among pine trees in the north west corner of the hospital site.
+Directions: The large red brick mansion with Portland Stone dressing is situated among pine trees in the north west corner of the hospital site.
 Visitors to the event should drive on to the Hospital site and use the Pay and Display car park, or park in the public Wych Elm car park nearby and walk across to the hospital, following the footpath to Parndon Hall (Building 2).
 You can make use of Harlow's excellent cycle ways to reach Princess Alexandra Hospital and Parndon Hall; Harlow Town Station is a fifteen minute walk and the bus station ten minutes through the town centre.
 Please let us know if you would like access to parking for the less mobile visitors.

 The Gibberd Garden